rickstaa/tmux-notify/README.md

 By default, the notification is only sent to the operating system.
 We have also included a telegram channel notification option.
 When enabled, a message is sent to a user-specified telegram channel.

-Put both `set -g @tnotify-telegram-bot-id 'your telegram bot id" and `set -g @tnotify-telegram-channel-id 'your channel id" in the `.tmux.conf` config file to enable this.
-Additionally, you can use the `set -g @tnotify-telegram-all 'on" option to send all notifications to telegram.
+Put both `set -g @tnotify-telegram-bot-id 'your telegram bot id'` and `set -g @tnotify-telegram-channel-id 'your channel id'` in the `.tmux.conf` config file to enable this.
+Additionally, you can use the `set -g @tnotify-telegram-all 'on'` option to send all notifications to telegram.
 After enabling this option, the following key bindings are available:

 - `prefix + ctrl + M`: Start monitoring pane and notify in bash and telegram when it finishes.